ajrocks7/bookstore/README.md

 - npm and php installed

 ## Steps
 1. Go to the project directory and open a terminal window.

+ Run `composer install` and wait till all packages gets installed.

+ Once all packages gets installed,create an .env file and configure your DB Details

+ Now Run `php artisan key:generate`

+Now open another terminal with the project directory and input command.
+`npm install && npm run dev`

+We are using vite so have to install it by the above command.

+Once this all done.Start serve your application

-Run `npm run dev` and `php artisan serve` to start the Laravel project.
-(Note: This is necessary for Laravel 9 as it uses bootstrap UI)
+`php artisan serve` to start the Laravel project.

 2. Login to the admin panel by clicking on "Login" on the homepage.